libgeos/geos/web/content/specifications/wkt.md

  * With trim set to 1, the writer will strip trailing 0's from
  * the output coordinates.
 With 0, all coordinates will be
  * padded with 0's out to the rounding precision.
+ * This is generally only needed before GEOS 3.12.
  */
 GEOSWKTWriter_setTrim(writer, 1);